Avery Brundage: Road to the IOC presidency

 Brundage's first IOC session as an incumbent member was at Warsaw in June 1937.
-The vice president of the IOC, Baron Godefroy de Blonay of Switzerland, had died, and Sweden's Sigfrid Edström was elected to replace him.
+The vice president of the IOC, Baron Godefroy de Blonay of Switzerland, had died, and Sweden's J. Sigfrid Edström was elected to replace him.
 Brundage was selected to fill Edström's place on the executive board.
 Edström had been a Brundage ally in the boycott fight, writing to the American that while he did not desire the persecution of the Jews, as an "intelligent and unscrupulous" people, "they had to be kept within certain limits".
 Brundage wrote to a German correspondent regretting that Leni Riefenstahl's film about the Berlin Olympics, Olympia, could not be commercially shown in the United States, as "unfortunately the theaters and moving picture companies are almost all owned by Jews".